thebitmonk/send_post_api/docs/AccountexportedApi.md

-Save statistic to the file and send email
+Save statistic to the file and send email <br>

 ### Example
 ```javascript